Stainless steel cheese rack

 Not forgetting the stainless steel log racks, for log-shaped cheeses.

-The supreme advantage of a stainless steel rack is that stainless steel is a neutral material, an inert material.
+The greatest advantage of a stainless steel cheese tray is that stainless steel is a neutral material, an inert material.
 It therefore prevents the migration of toxic substances into the cheeses.
 It does not change the taste or appearance.
 Must of the must in terms of cheese, it does not change the smell either.
 In addition, the stainless steel racks are 100% recyclable.
 It must be said that these racks are not covered with any toxic material.

-Stainless steel is made of iron, chrome with or without nickel.
+Stainless steel is made of iron, chromium and nickel.
 It all depends on the quality of the stainless steel.

 We will also appreciate the solidity of the stainless steel racks which offer great resistance to shocks.
 Stainless steel racks are also resistant to corrosion and heat.
 Stainless steel racks are therefore practical for washing and sterilization.